YOU HAVE A STORY TO TELL. WE HAVE A PLATFORM FOR YOU TO TELL IT!

 Live What You Love!
 I Do!

-#TeenWritersProject is a Dallas-based nonprofit 501(c) organization committed to making writing accessible, engaging and fun for teens, especially those in vulnerable populations.
-Books, magazines, movies, stories, films, plays, songs, discussions, posts, writers or anyone in the writing and publishing industries mentioned on this website or on our social media channels may contain content, subjects, topics or premises that may be too mature or may seem offensive for sensitive or easily triggered audiences.
-Please note that our mention of these aforementioned media and/or people, etc., does not necessarily constitute our endorsement, recommendation or support.
+#TeenWritersProject is a Dallas-based, international, nonprofit 501(c)3, tax-exempt organization committed to making writing accessible, engaging and fun for teens, especially those in vulnerable populations.
+Books, magazines, movies, stories, films, plays, songs, discussions, posts, writers, or anyone in the writing and publishing industries mentioned on this website or on our social media channels, may contain content, subjects, topics, or premises that may be too mature or may seem offensive for sensitive or easily triggered audiences.
+Please note that our mention of these aforementioned media and/or people, etc., does not necessarily constitute our endorsement, recommendation, or support.